-Natural science managers usually have education similar to that of the workers they supervise.
+Science managers usually have education similar to that of the workers they supervise.
 Many science managers begin their careers as scientists, such as chemists, biologists, geologists, or mathematicians.
-Most scientists and mathematicians engaged in basic research have a PhD degree; some who work in applied research and other activities may have a bachelor’s or a master’s degree.
+Most scientists and mathematicians engaged in basic research have a PhD degree; some who work in applied research and other activities may have a bachelor's or a master's degree.
 Graduate programs allow scientists to augment their undergraduate training with instruction in other fields, such as management or computer technology.
-Natural science managers interested in more technical management may earn traditional master’s or PhD degrees in natural sciences or master’s degrees in sciences that incorporate business management skills.
+Science managers interested in more technical management may earn traditional master's or PhD degrees in sciences or master's degrees in sciences that incorporate business management skills.
 Those interested in more general management may pursue an MBA.
 Given the rapid pace of scientific developments, science managers must continuously upgrade their knowledge.

 Nature of the Work

 Watch this video to meet the manager of a major animal research facility, who, on a typical day, will talk to operations managers, facility mechanics, husbandry supervisors, animal care staff, supervisors, clinical veterinarians, designers, and researchers.